 First of all if you have never held a FCC license (such as for a GMRS license) you need to obtain your FCC registration number (FRN).
 This is your unique number for the FCC database.
 PRINT A COPY OF YOUR FRN.

-Next, go to one of the sites listed above and look for tests in your area.
 Some teams require pre-registration and some allow walk-ins.
 If they ask for preregistration it is strongly suggested that you pre-register.
 In many cases this helps the teams ensure they have sufficient space and exams.
 Some teams use software and this allows them to import your information, making the test process much quicker.
 If the team is not a Laurel VE team make sure you check to see how they want you to pay the test fee.

 When you go to the test you are allowed to take a calculator, but you will be required to show that the memory is empty.
 Also take along several #2 pencils and a government issued ID.
 I strongly suggest you leave your cell phone in your car.
 In most cases you are not allowed to have your cell phone on while the test is being conducted.

 You will receive a Certificate of Successful Completions of Examination (CSCE) when you pass your test.
 You may begin using your new Technician privileges as soon as your name and call sign appear in the FCC database.
 If you tested with a Laurel team your information is submitted electronically to the FCC on the next business day and usually your call sign is assigned within hours of the submission, meaning you will be able to get on the air almost immediately.
 You do not need your license in hand to begin using your Technician privileges, it just has to appear in the FCC database.
 The FCC no longer issues paper licenses so you can go online and print from their database.
 You can check the FCC database here.